Business Mileage Deduction

-Hard Copy – Keeping a mileage log is a great analog option.
+Hard Copy – Keeping a mileage log is a great analogue option.
 There are a variety of mileage log books available for purchase.
-This requires mindfulness, though.
+This requires mindfulness though.
 You will have to remember to carefully track your mileage, and it may necessitate some re-training of vehicle habits.

 Digital Copy – There are a variety of different software options.
 MileIQ is one of the most popular available.
 It can automatically detect when you enter your vehicle, and at the end of a trip you simply swipe in what the trip was used for.
 Options include business, personal, and medical.
 This is a convenient and accurate option.

 What Qualifies for Business Mileage Deduction?